 How to Scale Your Blog

 In order to get traffic to your blog, you need to tell people you exist.
-An easy way to check if you’re doing that is reviewing your Domain Authority (DA) score.
+An easy way to check if you’re doing that is by reviewing your Domain Authority (DA) score.
 The higher your domain authority, the better your SEO and therefore the more traffic you can expect to receive.
 More influence means more clients.

 You can see the results on Ahrefs for a site I’m involved in.